 An App’s icons are used as a symbol which represents its purpose, it is now being moved from the settings area to app studio to be more inline with where it is used.
+The icons area is used to store and manage all the icons used in the site in apps and templates, when clicking on an icon you can now be taking to where these are used and see the meta data of the asset

 By default, the app icon will have a crossed greyed out camera icon, but by adding custom icons with distinctive pictures would helps users to navigate around the site.
 It is recommended to selection the same icon for all apps, multiple icons help avoid confusion between the apps, using an icon such as a globe icon to present the Locations app that gives it a unique differences.